Google's 10th Birthday Present: World-Changing Ideas

 The company mentioned a few examples of the kinds of innovative ideas it's looking for.
 The Hippo Water Roller makes it possible for people in underdeveloped countries to collect five times as much water as the traditional method of carrying a five-gallon bucket on the head.
 Instead of causing damage to the spine, neck and knees of the water carrier, as the traditional head-carrying method can, the Roller allows the larger water bucket to be rolled instead of carried.

-First Mile Solutions, based in Cambridge, Massachusetts, and derived from research at MIT, uses Wi-Fi and digital storage Relevant Products/Services to create "cached Wi-Fi intelligence" that is helping to connect rural communities worldwide, at a very low cost per user.
+First Mile Solutions, based in Cambridge, Massachusetts, and derived from research at MIT, uses Wi-Fi and digital storage to create "cached Wi-Fi intelligence" that is helping to connect rural communities worldwide, at a very low cost per user.

 Google said it would be considering ideas in the categories of Community, Opportunity, Energy, Environment, Health, Education and Shelter, as well as "Everything Else."